Sketchnotes: Introduction Into Visual Note Taking

 - Colors and images

-Be sure to follow these main principles and your notes will look amazing!
+Follow these main principles, and your notes will look amazing!

 When To Use Sketch Notes

-We haven’t talked about the most important part though – when would you use a visual note-taking technique.
+We haven’t talked about the most important part – when would you use a visual note-taking technique?

 For work, this would be amazing to take notes for your meetings, conferences, and presentations.